lpiepmeyer/scala-monkey/README.md

 ## Examples

-The examples folder contains examples which can be run by interpreter.
+The examples folder contains examples which can be run by the interpreter.
 The last line contains a comment with the expected result of the programm.
-This reuslts are used by the test `InterpreterTest` in the `src/test/scala/de/hfu/monkey` directory.
+The results are used by the test `InterpreterTest` in the `src/test/scala/de/hfu/monkey` directory.

 ## EBNF

-A formal definition of monkey does not exist.
-This is an attempt to map the language to EBNF
+A formal definition of Monkey does not seem to exist.
+This is an attempt of an EBNF:

 ```
 <program>               ::= <statement-list>